 Can an individual initial a record?
 Or does it have to be a full signature?

 Most records require the full signature of the person performing or reviewing the activity that generates the record.
-For each record, please review the Regulatory Guide 1.30, Revision 3, February 2010, which provides guidance on the preparation of applications for medical use programs.
+For each record, please review Regulatory Guide 1.30, Revision 5, 2014 which provides guidance on records for medical use programs.